SharePoint/sp-dev-docs/docs/schema/sps15xsdsearchset5.md

 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 7fa9d436-3c1a-a6a2-8067-932ca5cb71be
-description: "Last modified: February 19, 2014"
+description: Specifies XML that represents enumerations such as ResultType, which are used in other schemas.
 ---

 # SPS15XSDSearchSet5

 **Applies to:** SharePoint Server 2013

-The **SPS15XSDSearchSet5** schema specifies XML that represents enumerations like ResultType which are used in other schemas.
-You can include the schema in your Visual Studio solution, if you are working on custom solutions to create or validate search configurations.
+The **SPS15XSDSearchSet5** schema specifies XML that represents enumerations such as ResultType, which are used in other schemas.
+You can include the schema in your Visual Studio solution if you are working on custom solutions to create or validate search configurations.

-## In this section

 - [Schema map (SPS15XSDSearchSet5)](schema-map-sps15xsdsearchset5.md)